 During the call, use the corresponding buttons to start/stop video and mute/unmute microphone.

-You will also have an option to let your guests follow your actions (seeing exactly what you see) by clicking the Share screen button.
-Read more about Screen Sharing in the article.
+You will also have an option to let your collaborators follow your actions (seeing exactly what you see) by clicking the share screen button.

 PC Browser ✔

 on Mobile ✘